The Real Estate Law Review: Russia

 Leases of business premises

 As noted above, long-term lease agreements must be registered with the state to be effective.
 Short-term lease agreements and lease agreements for an indefinite term do not need to be registered.
-However, following liberalisation of court practice, a long-term lease that has not been registered may still be considered effective if the relevant agreement contains all material terms and conditions, and both parties have been performing their obligations under the lease (using leased real estate, paying rent, etc.).
+However, following liberalisation of court practice, a long-term lease that has not been registered may still be considered effective if the relevant agreement contains all material terms and conditions, and both parties have been performing their obligations under the lease (using leased real estate and paying rent, among other things).

 In the case of state or municipally owned land, subject to certain exceptions, the tenant has a statutory pre-emptive right to purchase the land plot if it is put up for sale, though in very limited circumstances.
 Where land is privately held, a tenant also has a statutory pre-emptive right to purchase the land plot if it is put up for sale, provided that the tenant owns a building or facility located on the leased land plot.
 Where the tenant does not own such a building or facility, the issue will be determined by the terms of the lease as negotiated between the parties.